johnprisco/Compilers/README.md

 TS-Compiler
 =====================

-This is the Compielrs class initial project written in TypeScript.
+This is the Compilers class initial project written in TypeScript.
 See http://www.labouseur.com/courses/compilers/ for details.

 Setup TypeScript/Gulp